matthewwardrop/python-parampy/README.md

 Otherwise, installing this module is as easy as:

-	$ python2 setup.py install
+	$ python setup.py install

 If you run Arch Linux, you can instead run:

 	$ makepkg -i

-`*` A port of `parampy` to Python 3 exists as a branch, but its performance is slightly worse than in Python 2.
-For this reason, it has not yet been pushed to the master branch.
+`*` Python 3 support is new as of version 2.1.0 .
+ParamPy currently runs a little slower under Python 3 compared to Python 2.